dvberkel/square-triangular-numbers/README.md

-square-triangular-numbers
+Square Triangular Numbers
 =========================

-This repository outputs triangular numbers that are also squares
+This repository outputs triangular numbers that are also squares.